What is the Inventory Dashboard?

 Total Sales: Total sales or revenue for all units sold in the trailing 4 week period.
 Includes paid and organic sales.
 Excludes Sponsored Brands.

 Est. Profit Margin: Estimated profit based on all units sold in the trailing 4 week period after accounting for Amazon fees, advertising spend, and COGS.
-Also referred to as Est. Gross Margin and Adj Gross Margin.
 (This does not include SKUs with no COGS set).

 Return on Investment (ROI): Measures your ability to turn inventory into gross profit.
 This ratio informs you of how much money you earn for every dollar you invest in inventory.
 Also referred to as GMROI.

 Sell-Through Rate: Measures the rate at which your units are selling out.
 This helps you to understand how prepared you are for the demand you're facing.

 Tracking these key metrics are helpful to use as a reference to see how things are performing overall, but viewing this information at the SKU is even more important.